-Difference between Conventional Extension and Expert System Extension (Bahal et al., 2004)
+Difference between Conventional Extension and Expert System Extension

+(Bahal et al., 2004)

 S.No.
 Conventional Extension Expert System of Extension 1.
-Universal approachability of same information is a problem Universal approachability of same information is possible 2.
-Information is given whatever is available without considering needs and resources 3.
+Universal approachability of same Universal approachability of same information is a problem information is possible 2.
+Information is given whatever is Information is chosen based on available without considering theirneeds and resources needs and resources 3.
 No Cost benefit analysis Cost benefit analysis 4.
-Information flow depends on availability of agent Information through Cyber Cafe at any place at any time 5.
-Require users to draw their own conclusion from facts Conclusion is drawn based on the decision given by the expert
+Information flow depends on Information through Cyber Cafe at any availability of agent place at any time 5.
+Require users to draw their own Conclusion is drawn based on the conclusion from facts decision given by the expert